Sanaebadi97/Mockito/README.md

 What is  mockito ?
 Mockito is a  mocking

  framework  that tastes really  good .
 It lets  you write beautiful tests  with a clean &  simple  API.
+Mockito